Who was Joke()phine?

 Or, worse, evidence of resistance to the idea that you deserved more than this eccentric’s stampede – the village Trump or L.Ron Hubbard in the living room; the pointillist, pixel-brick grand dam of a gauzy small screen character, an augur ever ahead of the shifting curves of twittering murmurations above cow fields and playing fields – lighting up the other cavity walls of the whitewashed gallery around him with the mottlings of the cathode ray tube.

 But then, with a bedside manner, through a lambent Anthony Hopkins impersonation, a cigarette end selflessly ministering some kind of arcane wisdom to an unfortunate navel-gazer, or to the Wild Boy of Aveyron, he’d act for all the world as if he were a priestly D.W.Winnicott—or moist-lipped eavesdropper—with a shaming degree of empathy that undressed and stroked you with looking glass eyes behind half-moon tortoiseshell spectacles.

-Or holding a lens to the Stalinist or Hitlerite stone gargoyle—or beast with grabbed genitals for brains—you really were, spouting received ideas either blindly or opportunistically; re-enacting history in microcosm.
+Or holding a lens to the Stalinist or Hitlerite stone gargoyle—or beast with grabbed crotch for brains—you really were, spouting received ideas either blindly or opportunistically; re-enacting history in microcosm.